rendrjs/rendr/README.md

 Some specific design goals:

-* Write Models, Views, Controllers agnostic to environment
+* Write application logic agnostic to environment
 * Minimize `if (server) {...} else {…}`
 * Talk to RESTful API
 * Library, not a framework